iam-veeramalla/aws-devops-zero-to-hero/README.md

 You'll dive into EC2, which provides virtual servers in the cloud.
 You'll learn how to launch EC2 instances, connect to them using SSH, and understand key concepts such as instance types, security groups, and key pairs.

-**Your First AWS Project**: Deploy a simple web application(such as jenkins) on the ec2 instance and access the application from outside AWS.
+**Your First AWS Project**: Deploy a simple web application(such as Jenkins) on the ec2 instance and access the application from outside AWS.

 ## Day 4: AWS Networking (VPC)

-You'll explore AWS networking concepts, with a specific focus on VPC (Virtual Private Cloud).
+You'll explore AWS networking concepts, specifically focusing on VPC (Virtual Private Cloud).
 You'll learn how to create and configure VPCs, subnets, and route tables, enabling you to design and manage the network infrastructure for your applications.

 ## Day 5: AWS Security